ChronoFare/Music_Therapy_FYP/Progress Report.md

 3. MIDI :

 ## Week 2 (22-26 March 2021)

-Done integration of LEAP Motion Controller into .wav piano game.
+ - [x] Done integration of LEAP Motion Controller into .wav piano game.

-Learning MIDI code and integrating it...
+ - [ ] Learning MIDI code and integrating it to a game.

-- Watched [LEARN UNITY - The Most BASIC TUTORIAL I'll Ever Make](https://www.youtube.com/watch?v=pwZpJzpE2lQ)  to gain a better grasp of Unity 3D software and its components while also creating a basic game, [Basic] Player Collects Coins.
+1. Watched [LEARN UNITY - The Most BASIC TUTORIAL I'll Ever Make](https://www.youtube.com/watch?v=pwZpJzpE2lQ)  to gain a better grasp of Unity 3D software and its components while also creating a basic game, [Basic] Player Collects Coins.

-**
 ## TASK: (By Dr Arun Kumar)
  - [x] Include and learn how to integrate the LEAP motion controller to the wav. piano game.
  - [ ] Learn motion for picking up ball and moving.
  - [ ] Build **assessment game** based on physical questionaire on upper extremity.
 Look for assessment showing benefits in games.
 "Thus, this game is useful...", "better engages children in assessments".
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxMzQzNzYzMiwtMTYxMzE5MjU5MywtMT
+eyJoaXN0b3J5IjpbLTg2NzQxMzYzNywtMTYxMzE5MjU5MywtMT
 E5Nzc3MDQzMyw0MjU5NTI3MTIsLTIxMzY5NDUzNDksLTExNDY1
 ODM3MzYsLTE0Mzg1MDM3OTMsMTc2NTI5ODc4NCwxMTY5MDA1Mz
 Q4LDEzOTkzNTAyOTUsMTAyMDc5NjUwOCwtMTM4MjQxMjA2Miwt